Learn About Maori Traditions in New Zealand

-Maori cultural experiences in the Bay of Islands: Waitangi Treaty Grounds (Culture North) and Taiamai Tours.
+Maori cultural experiences in the Bay of Islands: Waitangi Treaty Grounds (more info on Viator and Tripadvisor) and Taiamai Tours (on Viator and Tripadvisor).

-On your way up to the very north of the North Islandto the spiritual Cape Reinga and Spirits Bay, stop in Hokianga Harbour for a overnight Marae stay, as well as walking tours to New Zealand’s largest Kauri tree, Tane Mahuta, in the Waipoua Forest, well you will learn about Maori myths and legends surrounding the forest.
+On your way up to the very north of the North Island to the spiritual Cape Reinga and Spirits Bay, stop in Hokianga Harbour for an overnight Marae stay, as well as walking tours to New Zealand’s largest Kauri tree, Tane Mahuta, in the Waipoua Forest, well you will learn about Maori myths and legends surrounding the forest.

-Maori cultural experiences in Northland: Motuti Marae and Footprints Waipoua
+Maori cultural experiences in Northland: Footprints Waipoua (more info on Viator and Tripadvisor).

 5. Whanganui National Park